mikeparker/for-win/COMMON-ERRORS.md

 Known bug due to certs not being upgraded properly.
 See https://github.com/docker/for-win/issues/3799 for details and workaround fix.

+We are now checking for certs on boot which should fix the issue in June release of Stable.

 `Unable to send Start: Unable to launch process: 1260`

 ?